This post is about how to choose where to stay in Boston.

 Charlestown is often listed as one of the best neighborhoods in Boston because of its charm.

-It’s where young professionals and families choose to live thanks to its rating as one of most desirable places to live in Massachusetts.
+It’s where young professionals and families choose to live thanks to its rating as one of the most desirable places to live in Massachusetts.

 Recommended Hotels